 5. Learn to love WordPress updates

 Update notifications are a pain, but updates are crucial to your site’s security.
 Sites operating with outdated versions are more susceptible to hackers and data breaches, which are far more of a headache.
 Luckily, most of these updates are done automatically, but if in doubt, you can check the status of your WordPress version on the bottom of your dashboard.
-You can also check for plugin updates on the Plugins page.
+You can also check for WordPress security plugin updates on the Plugins page.

 Want to chat about how we can help boost your company’s WordPress security?
 Get in touch with our team today – after all, WordPress Security & Maintenance is one of our specialties.